 The road out of Lenguazaque was paved and much busier than what I rode into town on.
 Big coal trucks rumbled past but the riding was easy and I cruised along with a full belly energizing me.
 That’s when I got carried away, missed a turn and went the wrong way downhill.
 It was a detour I couldn’t afford to make given the big day I was riding.

 When I got back on route, I was greeted with another endless climb to over 3,000 metres.
 I stopped more times than I’d like to admit and as I neared the top, my saddle sores started to get the best of me.
-I rode standing up, pushed for a bit, and then stripped off my chamois and rode commando to make life easier.
-For a while the road cruised along a ridge top and whenever I thought the descent would start, it would go up again.
-I knew my destination was lower than when I started, and I was crushed, and I couldn’t wait for that descent.
+I rode standing up, pushed for a bit, and then stripped off my chamois and rode commando to make it more comfortable.
+Another lesson learned.

 I woke up this morning thinking I would have an easy day in the saddle.
 Instead, after enjoying a free coffee, I decided to rest up.
 It’s still early in my trip and I’m not really in that much of a rush.
 I was also pretty exhausted after yesterday.
 Instead, I lazed around, wandered into town to check out the largest central square in Colombia and bought some groceries.
 Then I walked back up to the hostel, found a hammock and that’s about it.

 You can find the GPS track for this route here: https://ridewithgps.com/trips/20078480

 Tomorrow it’s off to Paipa for some hot springs, then I’m going to make way up to San Gil, the so-called adventure capital of Colombia.